netzleuchten/Sparkle/readme.md

 		return this;
 	};

 You can draw whatever you want in here.
 The function `drawParticle` always gets centered x and y values, based on the particle size.
-Also you can acces the particle attributes itself.
+Also you can access the particle attributes itself.

 To get a more detailed control on saving and restoring the context, fading particles etc. you can overwrite `renderParticle(particle)` wich calls `drawParticle()`

+### Emitter behavior

+The emitter is the main object wich pours out your particles.
+Different functions can be used to modify its behavior.

+* setPosition(object) - needs and object like {x: 100,y: 200}
+* setDirection(degree)
+* setRadius(degree)
+* setGravity(float)

+Call these values before you fire the emitter to position and point the emitter.

 ### Particle behavior

+#### Setting particle attributes

+There are diffrent ways to set a particles size, speed and lifetime.
+The simplest way is to use the setParticle* functions.

+* setParticleSize(default,max)
+* setParticleSpeed(default,max)
+* setParticleLifetime(default,max)

+The parameter `max` is optional.
+When setting this parameter you switch from fixed values to random values between `default` and `max`.

+#### Overwriting the initialParticle* functions

 On creating a particle (`addParticle()`) Sparkle calls a set of functions to set initial values.
 You can overwrite them all to modify these value on creation.
-Most of them use `this.randomBetween(start,end)` to return slightly different values for each particle.
+They decide wether a particle attribute is fixed or is random between two values, defined with one of the setParticle* functions or the emitter behavior.

 * initialParticleLifetime()
 * initialParticleSize()
 * initialParticleAngle()
 * initialParticleSpeed()

+You are able to overwrite them to add special behavior to your particles based on time or emitter/particle parameters.

 #### applyParticleVelocity()

 Each particle has a property called `particle.velocity`.
 The function `applyParticleVelocity()` sets `particle.velocity.x` and `particle.velocity.y`.
 It  adds the right velocity based on `particle.speed` and `particle.angle`.
-Usually these are set by `initialParticleSpeed()` and `initialParticleAngle()` and are slightly different for each particle.
+Usually these are set by `initialParticleSpeed()` and `initialParticleDirection()` and are slightly different for each particle.

 By overwriting this function you can modify how the velocity is calculated and manipulate the inital values.